 The mental health of our children and young people has become an ever increasing issue for those of us working with under 18’s in this country.
-While we cannot step in where county councils have had their budgets cut on this page we seek to signpost those working with young people and children to the best places to find resources and keep you up-to-date on the training opportunities that both we and other organisations and charities offer.
+Whilst we cannot fill the gap created by the budgets of the county councils being cut; on this page we seek to signpost those working with young people and children to the best places to find resources and keep you up-to-date on the training opportunities that both we and other organisations and charities offer.

 We will endeavour to continue to add to these links so that together we can continue to best support children and young people in having life and life in all it’s fullness.

-Youth Mental Health First Aid (MHFA) courses teach you the skills and confidence to spot the signs of mental health issues in a young person, offer first aid and guide them towards the support they need.
+Youth Mental Health First Aid (MHFA) courses teach you the skills and confidence to spot the signs of mental health issues in a young person, offer them Mental Health First Aid and guide them towards the support they need.

 The Board of Education believes that Mental Health First Aid Training is really valuable and therefore has reduced the £250 price tag of this course to £40!
 This includes all material and certificates, though please do bring your own lunch.

 Our Youth MHFA Two Day course qualifies you as a Mental Health First Aider, and is delivered through a mix of group activities, presentations and discussions, with each session built around a Mental Health First Aid action plan.

 Unfortunately we have only 16 places per course so book quickly to avoid disappointment.

 Next training will take place in May 2020.
 Booking opening soon.